-See DCL GEN-16-16 for more about the cost disclosure requirements above, including suggestions on calculating cost disclosure information, and the June 16, 2017, electronic announcement, which has more about the format schools should use in making the disclosures.
-Schools with T2 accounts are also required to ensure this data is posted in the centralized database on a URL provided by the Department.
+See DCL GEN-16-16 for more about the cost disclosure requirements above, including suggestions on calculating cost disclosure information, and the June 16, 2017, electronic announcement, which has more information about the format schools should use in making the disclosures.
+This information must also be included on the website where the contract information was posted.